vroger11/vroger11.github.io/index.md

 # Summary

 I am currently a PhD student with [Julien Pinquier](https://www.irit.fr/~Julien.Pinquier/index_en.php), [Jérôme Farinas](https://www.irit.fr/~Jerome.Farinas/index_en.php) and [Virginie Woisard](https://octogone.univ-tlse2.fr/accueil/membres/virginie-woisard--183287.kjsp).
-The project consists in creating an Automatic System of Inteligibility Measurement (SAMI).
+The project consists in creating an Automatic System of Intelligibility Measurement (SAMI in French).
 It involves using clinical data, use of recent machine learning algorithms (such as Deep Neural Network or Statistical models) and some data analysis.

 I obtained my Master Degree in computer science (Artificial Intelligence, Pattern Recognition and Robotics) in 2015 at Paul Sabatier (Toulouse, France).